Diversity, Equity & Inclusion

 - Drafted the NCAJ Statement on Confederate Monuments approved by the NCAJ Board of Governors in January 2022, which supports the work of NC CRED to remove Confederate Monuments from courthouse grounds across the state

-NCAJ’s Diversity & Inclusion Committee realizes that the struggle for fairness and equity continues, and the group will continue its work in myriad ways by paying vigilant attention to matters of diversity, inclusion and equity in everything NCAJ does.
+NCAJ’s Diversity, Equity & Inclusion Committee realizes that the struggle for fairness and equity continues, and the group will continue its work in myriad ways by paying vigilant attention to matters of diversity, inclusion and equity in everything NCAJ does.

 Help Us Identify Confederate Displays in North Carolina Courts